yoquinjo/broken-hashserver-tests/README.md

 The environment can be imported by clicking the gear at the top right of Postman, then clicking the import button on the window that opens.

+The collection can be run with the requests in order.
+The shutdown request will also reset the request_count variable if it receives a 200

 ## Environment Variables
 port - Allows you to change the port that you are running the HashServe on